CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 In this video (objectives)…

-Experiment with a boolean modifier.
+Experiment with a Boolean modifier.
 Understand how to apply it to our model.
 Can been used constructively and destructively.
 It can work in edit mode.